NoMeNoMeMe/Django-Blog/README.md

 This can be used as a template for making your own Django blog app

 ## About
-This project was created using Django, AWS S3, SQLite and Bootstrap
+This project was created using Django, AWS S3, SQLite, and Bootstrap

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)